 50 Things To Do In Berlin

 1. What’s the best thing you can do as a first timer in Berlin?
-Joining a free walking tour so you can get to know how to get around and learn a bit of history.
-It will take you to the most important places in the city (tours start every morning from Brandenburger Tor)
+Join a free walking tour so you can get to know how to get around and learn the history of the city.
+Tours start every morning from Brandenburger Tor and cover pretty much all the historic places in Berlin.

 2. The heart of the city is Alexanderplatz.
-There, find the World Clock, the TV Tower, the proud symbol of the GDR.
+There, make sure to visit the World Clock and the TV Tower which once was the proud symbol of the GDR.

 4. However, the most visited dome in Berlin is the Reichstag.
-It’s free, but you need to book it in advanced in this link
+It’s free, but you need to book it in advanced and secure your spot in this link.

 5. Close to Reichstag, in Pariser Platz, you’ll find Brandenburger Tor, a symbol for the country.